-The State Treasurer's office estimates that the Commonwealth ended fiscal 2009 with a cash balance of \$764 million, compared to \$1.198 billion at the end of fiscal 2008.
+The Commonwealth ended fiscal 2009 with a cash balance of \$805.3 million, compared to \$1.198 billion at the end of fiscal 2008.
 Several factors contributed to the overall decline in the cash balance for fiscal 2009 relative to fiscal 2008, including tax revenue declines (as discussed above), fiscal 2008 appropriations carried forward and authorized to be expended in fiscal 2009, and certain transfers made from the fiscal 2008 consolidated net surplus calculation.
-The ending balance is a preliminary estimate, as the State Treasurer's office still awaits bank confirmation of all outstanding checks as of June 30, 2009.
 Cash balances are net of check float.